PreschoolKindergartenFirst Grade

 • “I’m not good at this game!” → “You’re still learning the rules, so you’re not an expert yet.”

 This simple shift helps your child see learning as a process, not a performance.
-For more ideas on building persistence, check out our guide on reclaiming your child's focus.
+For more ideas that support persistence (especially when you’re trying to get through the day without a full meltdown), check out our guide on reclaiming your child's focus.

 2. Praise the Process, Not the Person

-It’s so natural to say, “You’re so smart!” when your child finishes a puzzle.
-But surprisingly, this kind of praise can sometimes backfire.
-It links their success to an innate quality (being “smart”), which can make them afraid to try things they might not be “smart” at.
+It’s totally natural to say, “You’re so smart!” when your child finishes a puzzle.
+But here’s the tricky part, that kind of praise can sometimes backfire.
+It ties success to an “inborn” label, like being “smart.”
+Then your child may start worrying that if they struggle, it means they’re not that label.

-Instead, focus your praise on their effort, their strategy, and their persistence.
+Instead, praise what they did.
+Focus on effort, strategy, and persistence.
 This is called “process praise.”

 A beaming preschooler proudly holds up a colorful drawing of a house and sun, demonstrating pride in their effort.